vineeth483/food-deliver-web-app/README.md

-# QuickEats ( Food Delivery App )
+# QuickEats – Food Delivery App

-A fullty functional and secure food delivery app developed using MERN stack.
-Integrated user authentication to ensure secure access and personalized order history retrieval and a cart for adding food items, enhancing user engagement and convenience.
-Designed intuitive user interfaces for seamless browsing, ordering, and delivering the food.
+QuickEats is a fully functional and secure food delivery application built using the MERN stack.
+It features robust user authentication, personalized order history, and an intuitive cart system for adding and managing food items.
+The application is designed with a focus on user convenience and seamless interaction for browsing, ordering, and food delivery.

-## 🌟 Commands for running the app
+## Commands to Run the App

-- **⚛️ npx create-react-app my-app**  :
+- `npx create-react-app my-app`
-  used for building the react app ; make sure to run this command in the project directory
-- **⚛️ npm start**  :
-  after creating the react app and all its dependencies and then ENTER, try this command to start the react app (Frontend)
- - **⚛️ nodemon index.js**  :
+  Initializes the React application.
+Run this command inside your frontend project directory.

+- `npm start`
+  Starts the React frontend after all dependencies are installed.

+- `nodemon index.js`
-  (run this after going into backend directory using "cd backend") and then press TAB button and then ENTER , this activates the backend (database connects to the react app)
+  Run this inside the backend directory (`cd backend`).
+This activates the backend server and connects it with the database.

-## 🌟 Features
+## Key Features

-- **⚛️ Tech Stack**: React.js, MongoDB, Node.js, Express, Tailwind CSS, Bootstrap v5
+- **Tech Stack**: React.js, MongoDB, Node.js, Express, Tailwind CSS, Bootstrap v5

-- **🔐 Authentication**: Secure login and registration using JSON Web Tokens (JWT) and bcrypt for storing passwords in encrypted form
+- **Authentication**: Secure login and registration using JSON Web Tokens (JWT) and bcrypt for encrypted password storage.

-- **👥 Updating Food items in cart**: If you add same type of food item in the cart , it automatically updates the quantity of food item instead of adding it as a new element
-- **✍️ Adding Food items to cart**: Add the food items that you want by selecting the option and quantity of each you want to order
-- **🗑️ Deleting Food items from cart**: Remove your food items when not needed in the cart using delete button
-- **💬 Checking previous Order History**: After checking out in the cart using **checkout** button , you can see that order in myorders.
-- **🔒 Get Current Location**: To deliver the food correctly , there has been a button called **Get Location** introduced for getting the current location of the user instantly
-- **🔔 Notifications**: Alert (with quantity of cart) is showed on cart button if you add any items to the cart
+- **Cart Management**:
+  - Automatically updates quantity if the same food item is added again.
+  - Allows selection of item type and quantity.
+  - Items can be removed from the cart easily.

+- **Order History**:
+  After checkout, users can view their past orders in the "My Orders" section.

+- **Location Support**:
+  Includes a "Get Location" button to fetch the user's current location for delivery assistance.

+- **Cart Notifications**:
+  The cart button displays the total quantity of items, keeping users updated in real time.

-## 🛠️ Tech Stack
+## Tech Stack

 - **Frontend**: React.js, Tailwind CSS, Bootstrap v5
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB
-- **Image Hosting**: Unsplash.com
+- **Image Hosting**: Unsplash